 Gingerbread Cookies

-Sweet and spiced holiday ginger cookies with a simple icing make wonderful gifts.
+Sweet and spiced holiday ginger cookies with a simple icing.
 The dough can be made ahead and baked thin, crisp, or chewy.

 Shortbread-like almond cookies with a raspberry jam center.
-They're sweet, crunchy, and absolutely delicious!
 The cookies can be made in advance.

 Chocolate Mint Cookies

 Chewy chocolate peppermint cookies that are perfect for the holidays.
-With candy cane bits and lots of chocolate flavor, they are a great addition to a cookie recipe tray.
+With candy cane bits and lots of chocolate flavor.

 Dulce de Leche Cookies

 These are sweet, shortbread-style alfajores.
-Two buttery cookies filled with gooey dulce de leche (a caramel-like spread).
-They make great finger desserts for festive occasions.
+Two buttery cookies filled with gooey dulce de leche.

 Classic Whoopie Pies

-A cross between a cake and a soft cookie, these chocolate whoopies are amazing, intense but tender, sweet but not so much depending on the filling.
+A cross between a cake and a soft cookie, these chocolate whoopies are amazing, intense and sweet.

 Chocolate Torte

 A rich and showstopping dessert served with berries and cream.
-This chocolate almond torte is flourless, cuts like a dream, and keeps well.
+It has almonds, is flourless and cuts like a dream.

 Pear Frangipane Tart